How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 RELATED: Endocannabinoid System in Dogs & Cats Explained

-The first step is to figure out what is causing your dog to behave aggressively.
+It's hard to socialize an aggressive dog — but it can be done.
+You just need patience, understanding, and plenty of treats.
+The first step is to determine what is causing your dog to behave aggressively.
 There are many reasons dogs may start growling, nipping, snarling, and biting.
-Once you figure out the cause, it's easier to provide training that helps your dog become more confident in these particular situations.
+Once you determine the cause, it's easier to provide training that helps your dog become more confident in these particular situations.

 Reading next